-There's something particularly British about heading out into the countryside in summer and plucking your own strawberries, raspberries and other fruits fresh from wherever they're grown.
-London itself isn't awash with pick your own fruit farms, but its surrounding counties are.
+London itself isn't exactly awash with pick your own fruit farms, but the surrounding counties are.
 Here, we're rounded up the best PYO farms close to the capital.

 Oh, and don't be that person who eats the fruit while you pick it.
 The farm is someone's livelihood, and often they're independent, family-run businesses.